Alendorff/yet-another-code-challenge/file-parsing/README.md

   timestamp: '2016-10-26 00:11:00'
 }
 ```
-In order to do further calculations we need a file wich maps the beacon id to an an given antennas array (see ``index.js``, please keep order) with all the recorded dbm values (if the dbm value is missing a standard value of ``-135`` should be assigned).
+In order to do further calculations we need a file wich maps the beacon id + timestamp to a given array of antennas (see ``index.js``, please keep the order in the array) with all the recorded dbm values (if an dbm value is missing a default value of ``-135`` should be assigned).
 The output for this beacon should look like:
 ```
 {
   beacon: '111, 2016-10-26 00:11:00',